API/CLI Reference

 Description:

-Once signed-in successfully, an auth-token is saved in the text file burla_credentials.json.
+This token is saved in the text file burla_credentials.json.
 This file is stored in your operating system's recommended user data directory which is determined using the appdirs python library.

 Questions?
 Schedule a call with us, or email [email protected].
 We're always happy to talk.